jacob-roling/portfolio/src/content/articles/adelaide-hills-fresh.md

 ---
+draft: true
 title: Adelaide Hills Fresh
 description: Adelaide Hills Fresh is a local producer of fresh grown produce located in the heart of the Adelaide Hills.
 It offers distribution services Australia wide and to selected ports around the world.
 datePublished: 2024-01-01
 tags:
   - Project
   - Compose Digital
 ---

 Adelaide Hills Fresh is a local producer of fresh grown produce located in the heart of the Adelaide Hills.
 It offers distribution services Australia wide and to selected ports around the world.